Mathnerd314/stroscot/docs/Commentary/Assembly.rst

 There are a lot of instructions.
 We can classify them based on their affected state:

-* data: reads and writes only flags/general-purpose registers/stack pointer/memory (does not read/write the program counter or other state). memory prefetch/barrier are also data instructions
+* data: reads and writes only flags/general-purpose registers/stack pointer/memory (does not read/write the program counter or other state).
+Memory prefetch/barrier are also data instructions.
 * call: reads the program counter
 * jump: sets the program counter to something other than the next instruction
 * branch: conditional jump depending on the state of various flags/registers